-- F Specify the scale for the print area by typing the ratio of drawing units to printed inches or printed millimeters. - G Select to fit the specified print area to the current paper size. - H Click to print only selected entities within the specified print area. - I Click to print all entities within the specified print area. - J Select to save the print settings for the model or layout. - K Select to print using the current print settings or using the settings from the last time you printed.
+- F Specify the custom scale for the print area by typing the ratio of drawing units to printed inches or printed millimeters.
+(Available only if Custom is selected for Print Scale.) - G Select to fit the specified print area to the current paper size, select a scale ratio, or select to specify your own custom scale in User Defined Scale. - H Click to print only selected entities within the specified print area. - I Click to print all entities within the specified print - J Select to save the print settings for the model or layout. - K Select to print using the current print settings or using the settings from the last time you printed.